 This orangery impressed me a lot: banana and lemon trees, aquariums with tilapia fish in the water tanks.
 And all that in a cozy glass house.

-Winter outdoor sport break on a Swedish lake winter time
+Outdoor activities during sports break on a Swedish lake in winter time

 The next day was the sporty one.
 To have enough strength for doing sport, we had a healthy breakfast with homemade bread and vegan patés.
 We complement our breakfast with bananas from trees in orangery.